Southern Sámi: Consonants

+In Southern Sámi, all consonants occur as geminates in word-medial position.

 Grammar

 Sound alternations

 In Southern Sámi, the vowel in the second syllable of a word causes changes to the vowel in the first syllable, a feature called umlaut.
 The vowel in the second syllable can change depending on the inflectional ending being attached, and the vowel in the first vowel will likewise alternate accordingly.
 Often there are three different vowels that alternate with each other in the paradigm of a single word, for example as follows: